latest nhpb_banner 1__compressed2

 Free food, basic needs and grocery programs from the Salvation Army

 Satisfying basic needs is a priority.
-Caseworkers will try to assist and care for those in need of assistance by sharing such resources and financial aid as funding allows.
-This can include boxes of groceries, medicine, clothing, rent and utility bill assistance, travel vouchers, and emergency homeless shelters.
+Caseworkers will try to assist and care for those in need of assistance by sharing such resources as funding allows.
+This can include boxes of groceries, medicine, clothing, travel vouchers, and access emergency homeless shelters.
 A major focus of the Salvation Army is on helping the vulnerable, such as families with kids, single mothers or the elderly.
 Even find immediate rental assistance for single mothers.

 Traverse City Salvation Army provides free seasonal items too.
 This includes free Christmas toys from Angel Tree or Adopt a Family as well as backpacks, notebooks, or bags for students from K-12.
 There may also be Thanksgiving dinners for the homeless and low-income as well as Christmas food baskets.